Bayesian Nonparametric Kernel-Learning: Experiments

 \textbf{AlaC} Very recently, independent work by \cite{yang2015carte} has considered an optimization approach, called A la Carte, to learning a mixture of kernels.
-Here, an unconstrained, unpenalized, and non-convex problem is posed for regression and optimized over the parameters of the mixture model and linear weights.
-Specifically, we optimized the following problem based on \cite{yang2015carte}\footnote{We note that \cite{yang2015carte} uses approximate Gaussian matrices in a method called Fastfood \cite{le2013fastfood}.
-However, we found no increase in speed for the matrices of sizes considered in the experiments (using the implementation found in \url{http://www.mathworks.com/matlabcentral/fileexchange/49142-fastfood-kernel-expansions}), so we draw $w_{kj}$ from a Gaussian.}:
+Here, an unconstrained, unpenalized, and non-convex GP likelihood problem is posed for regression and optimized over the parameters of a mixture model for random frequencies\footnote{Optimization was done using code provided by authors of \citep{yang2015carte}.}.